palo-it-hk/palo-next-turbo-demo/README.md

 ##### Icons

-- To set the favicon, create an icon and name it as `favicon.ico`, put it in `/app`.
+- To set the **favicon**, create an icon and name it as `favicon.ico`, put it in `/app`.
 No need to add it into the header. .ico files only.
-- To have icons for individual pages, create an icon and name it was `icon.jpeg` and put it in the same location as `page.tsx`.
+- To have **icons for individual pages**, create an icon and name it was `icon.jpeg` and put it in the same location as `page.tsx`.
 Other file types are ok: .ico, .jpg, .jpeg, .png, .svg.
+- About **Apple icons**: As a large portion of the mobile devices consists of Apple products, you should be mindful about the Apple icon (touch icon) of your website.
+Ideally the size should be 180x180 so iOS can generate the icon suite properly.
+Name the file as 'apple-icon.jpg' and put it in the root `/app`.
+Accepted files are : jpg|jpeg|png.

 Notes:

 - If the favicon is defined in the public folder, it will interfere with the one in the `/app`.
 - Ideally the icons should be 16x16 or 32x32, otherwise there is a risk of getting an invalid image type error.
 - The icons may persist in `.next` and interferes with the rendering results.
 If the icons don't change, delete `.next` and rebuild.
+- If the Apple icon is set in the `/app` folder.
+All pages without a set icon will use it when you browse with an Apple device.

 ### Security